 Budapest is one of the cities in Europe that has been enticing me for a long time.
 I had flights booked to Budapest last year, but our plans changed last minute and we ended up going to Canada for a family wedding instead.
 Now I’m finally here to see what the capital of Hungary has to offer a girl like me, who loves eating vegan food and thrift shopping.
+If you’re looking for a great place to stay in Budapest, I recommend Leonardo Boutique Hotel, which is amazingly well priced for it’s epic central location, wonderful staff and lovely rooms.

 My first impression of the city was somewhat different than I expected.
 There was a lot of noisy construction and I’m just going to say it outright, a fair few homeless people.
 In some ways, Budapest reminds me of Buenos Aires, because of the leafy tree-lined boulevards, noisy traffic, baroque architecture and frequent church bells.